Koforidua Senior High Technical School

-Koforidua Senior High Technical School, is one of the best secondary technical schools in Ghana.
-The school is located at Koforidua, the capital of Eastern Region in southern Ghana.
-Koforidua Secondary technical also called Sec-Tech, is a Senior High School located in Koforidua in the Eastern Region of Ghana.
-As of December 2011, the school has over 2,200 students.
+Koforidua Secondary Technical School, also called KSTS or SECTECH, is secondary technical School located in Koforidua in the Eastern Region of Ghana.
+As of December 2011, the school had over 2200, students.

 History

-The school was established in the year 1967 by Dr. Kwame Nkrumah.
+The school was established in 1967 by Dr. Kwame Nkrumah.
 It was the second secondary technical school after Ghana Secondary Technical School (GSTS) in Takoradi.

 The school began as an all-boys school.
-Girls were later admitted for the first time in 1991, but only made up 5% of the student population in 2001.Till date the population of girls has not improved, therefore many people including student think it should be made a permanent all-boys school.
-The school taught mainly General Science and Technicals after its establishment but eventually added other courses over the years as it goes by.
+Girls were later admitted for the first time in 1991, but only made up 5% of the student population in 2001.
+Till date the population of girls has not improved, therefore many people including students think it should be made a permanent all-boys school.
+The school taught mainly General Science and technical after its establishment but eventually added other courses over the years as it goes by.
+The school has a local rivalry with its neighbouring top schools Pope John Senior High School, Minor Seminary and Ghana Senior High School, Koforidua.